btoll/benjamintoll.com/content/post/the_lpic1_102_essential_system_services.md

 > The kernel writes its messages to an in-memory ring buffer.

 `rsyslog` has a client-server model.
-In most situations, both the client and server are on the same machine (such as the laptop in which I'm now typing), but often the logs are sent to a centralized remote server (or perhaps servers) for aggregation.
+In most situations, both the client and server are on the same machine (such as the laptop on which I'm now typing), but often the logs are sent to a centralized remote server (or perhaps servers) for aggregation.
 The messages themselves are in a particular format, which we'll see shortly.

 > The `rsyslog` daemon works together with [`klogd`] which manages kernel messages.

 ### Log Types

 Logs are variable data, so they'll be found in `/var` under `/var/log/`.
-They can be rougly classified into system logs and service or program logs.
+They can be roughly classified into system logs and service or program logs.

 #### System Logs